Andre-Codes/bereans_blog/_posts/2025-12-07-familiar-announcement.md

 > ‘Repent, for the kingdom of heaven is at hand.’”**</span>
 > —<span class="scripture">Matthew 3:1–2</span>

 The simplicity of this announcement is easy to glide over.
 Many words and phrases in Scripture are dismissed because they do not fit modern interpretive frameworks.
-But here the simplicity is the point: John assumes his hearers already know exactly what “the kingdom” means.
+But here the simplicity is the point: <span class="kingdom-gold">John assumes his hearers already know exactly what “the kingdom” means.</span>

 Theologians across traditions acknowledge this but often treat it as unimportant—or worse, attempt to explain it away.
 Peters notices that some simply pass the issue in silence, while others produce explanations that unintentionally insult the intelligence of the age, undermine the believers living then, and disturb confidence in the Word itself.